On the use of the Derivative Approximation for Likelihoods for Gravitational Wave Inference: Introduction

 When comparing approximate methods for likelihoods or posteriors, one can use different quantities to quantify the quality of the approximation.
 If one simply wants to forecast the distribution of marginalized uncertainties in each parameter, one can simply compare 1D histograms of the standard deviations in each parameter.
 If, instead, one is interested on how unbiased the final contours are, when compared with the exact ones, two other quantities are of interest: the Kullback-Leibler Divergence (KLD, also called relative entropy)~\cite{kullback1951information} and the Jensen-Shannon Divergence (JSD)~\cite{Lin-JSD-1991}.

 The KLD is an asymmetric divergence from a reference distribution $P$ to another $Q$, and measures how much extra information is needed to go from $P$ to $Q$.
 It is defined as

-The KLD is zero only when both distributions coincide completely, otherwise it takes on positive values, which become larger as the discrepancy increases.
+The KLD is zero only when both distributions coincide completely.
+Otherwise it takes on positive values, which become larger as the discrepancy increases.
 It is the best suited quantity when predictive quality is the main concern.
 For instance, for real GW data, in order to inform follow-up telescopes about the GW localization with an approximate posterior, the approximation with the lowest KLD (computed from the exact to the approximation) would be the best one to use.
-Besides the case of approximate posteriors, the KLD is also been the basis of comparison of the agreement between different datasets in cosmology~\cite{Grandis:2015qaa,Seehars_2016,Mello:2024tor}.
+Besides the case of approximate posteriors, the KLD has also been used as a basis for comparing the agreement between different cosmological datasets~\cite{Grandis:2015qaa,Seehars_2016,Mello:2024tor}.

 On the other hand, for a simple agreement score between two distributions, the JSD is more appropriate.
 It is defined as

 where $M \equiv (P+Q)/2$ is the mixture distribution of $P$ and $Q$.
 It is thus based on the KLD, but it is symmetric, and smoother.
 It is therefore numerically more stable and less susceptible to disagreements on the tails of the distributions.
 Here, since we are dealing with simulated data and mainly interested in getting reliable forecasts, we will quantify the quality of the approximations with the JSD.